harelba/serium/README.rst

    features
 -  Decoupling feature release from any maintenance/migration work is a good thing
--  Logicl evolution of the data strcutures is required in many real world use cases
+-  Logical evolution of the data strcutures is required in many real world use cases
 -  The codebase and the programming language can serve as an accurate “distributed schema repository”, taking advantage of standard code